-This is the first book I’ve read from Ruth Ware and am definitely keen to pick up her others!
+This is the first book I’ve read from Ruth Ware and definitely keen to pick up her others!
 I really enjoyed The Death of Mrs. Westaway.
-A simple story told really well so I completely powered through the last half to find out faster!
+A simple story but also told really well I completely powered through to find the twist faster!
 The story involves a mysterious family, an old manor house in Cornwall, and an unexpected inheritance.
 Secrets, lies, deception, and betrayal make The Death of Mrs. Westaway an enjoyable thriller with an old-fashioned feel.

 The main character Hal (Harriet) is not completely likable at the start.
 She grows through the book and despite her completely broke situation has a sense of right and wrong.
 I loved that though Hal is desperate for the money from the inheritance she still wrestles with the idea of being honest and upfront.
 It was an interesting element to have Hal as a Tarot reader.
 Initially, that put me off but as the story evolved the way it includes her mother’s voice while she is doing a reading was interesting.
 Ruth Ware never insinuates a supernatural element which I loved.
 Hal’s ‘ability’ is all in her people reading.
 And facebook stalking.

 The setting of Trespassen house was suitably creepy.
 And even Hal’s work on the pier is a little eerie!
 Ruth Ware provides us with such vivid and spooky descriptions of the old manor.
 The way the house makes each of the characters feel adds to the atmosphere of the story.
 Trespassen was suitably dark and unwelcoming.
 I definitely get the comparisons to Agatha Christie and Rebecca.